Innovative strength. Reliability. Consistency. Adherence to deadlines. Precision. Family.

 The freed-up production space on Jöllenbecker Straße is now used by the tube bending shop and hose assembly, whose organization can now also be optimized more effectively.

 MECO is extensively certified.
 The initial certification according to DIN EN ISO 9001 already took place in 1998.
 Since then, all surveillance and recertification audits have been passed without any problems.
-Currently, we are certified according to the latest version of DIN EN ISO 9001:2015.

 Furthermore, it is planned in the near future to outsource the company's own servers to an external data center, which is TÜV-certified and has the classification of high-availability level 3tek plus.